 6. X-Yachts X4.9

 Number 6 on our list of best sailing around the world boats is the X-Yachts X4.9 – the third model launched in the new ‘X’ series.
 This model aims to showcase a comfortable and stylish interior without compromising performance.
 Its interior design has a mix of both exquisite looks and practicality.

 On the deck, from bow to stern, are pinstripes of full teak.
 With 4 electrically powered winches, this boat makes it easier to handle.
 All of the 4 winches are placed at the back of the cockpit, making the lounging area clean, with no ropes in the way.

 The below deck of the X4.9 is exceptionally designed.
 Down to its Nordic oak finish and U-shaped sofa, it looked warm and comfortable to live in it.
-The L-shaped galley has white Corian worktops with a stove cover, double sink, and a space for a fridge, microwave, and an espresso machine.
+The L-shaped galley has white Corian worktops with a stove cover, a double sink, and a space for a fridge, microwave, and espresso machine.

 It is designed with an overall length of 49’7” (15m) and a waterline length of 44’5” (13.58m) while having a 14’7” (4.49m) beamwidth.
 It covers a 1,290 ft2 (129.1m2) sail area and has a carrying capacity of 66 gallons (300 L) of fuel and 68 gallons (310 L) of water.
 The X4.9 is powered by a diesel engine with 57 HP (42.5 kW).